Vermonters pummeled by floods exactly 1 year apart begin another cleanup

-PLAINFIELD, Vt. — (AP) — Owen Bradley has been listening to the roar of the Great Brook outside his historic brick house in Vermont for nearly 40 years.
-But the sound changed this week as raging waters inched closer, building to a torrent that tore through the back of the building, tearing off the decks.
+PLAINFIELD, Vt.
+(AP) — Owen Bradley has been listening to the flow of the Great Brook outside his historic brick house in Vermont for nearly 40 years.
+But the sound changed this week as raging waters inched closer, building to a torrent that tore through the back of the building, tearing off the decks, and ravaging a nearby apartment building.

 More than 100 people were rescued by swift-water teams during the worst of the deluge and at least two people died, officials said.